 About one-half of on-campus MBA students were undergraduate business majors, about one-tenth were undergraduate engineering majors, and the rest come from a wide range of majors such as philosophy, biology, theater, and psychology.

-Fifty-one percent of students are full-time, with the others working full-time and coming to campus part-time for courses.
+Forty-eight percent of students are full-time, with the others working full-time and coming to campus part-time for courses.
 Most of the part-time students are mid-level managers, supervisors, or staff specialists.
-Overall, students have 5 years work experience on average at the time they begin the MBA program.
+Working professionals enrolled in the program have an average of 6.6 years of work experience at the time they begin the MBA program.

-Twenty-eight percent of students are citizens of 30 countries from around the world, such as Bangladesh, Brazil, Germany, Ghana, India, Kazakhstan, Nepal, Pakistan, and Paraguay.
+Twenty-five percent of students are citizens of 30 countries from around the world, such as Bangladesh, Brazil, France, Germany, Ghana, India, Kazakhstan, Nepal, Pakistan, and Paraguay.
 Although work experience is not a prerequisite for admission, these full-time, international students generally come into the program having had professional work experience.